-Drug Crime Defense Lawyers Defending People Accused of Drug Possession With Intent To Sell
+The Crime of Drug Possession With Intent to Sell - HS 11351

 To be charged, or even found guilty of drug possession with intent to sell, you must be found to have wielded control of the substance, to have known about the presence of the substance, knew of it's illegal nature, had the intent to sell or market the substance, and to have possessed enough of the substance that it could have been used by the defendant or the alleged buyer.

 Under drug possession with intent to sell, there is constructive and actual possession, and for each, you must have had physical control of the illegal drug in question.

 For constructive, you must have had control of the illegal substance, even with the involvement of another party.

 Under California Health and Safety Code 11351, possession with intent to sell is a felony offense.